Mohammed-wsabi/b00401062.github.io/Medicine/Cardiovascular System & Cardiology.md

 	- If < 48 hours
 	- If no atrial thrombus on echocardiogram
 	- If anticoagulated
+- Antiarrhythmics
-- Antiarrhythmics :: Class 2 & 4 & Digoxin
+	- Rate control :: Class 2 & 4 & Digoxin
+	- Rhythm control :: Class 1 & 3

 ## Etiology of ST Segment Elevation